daniyarorazov/wordpress-plugin-import/README.md

 ## First
 * Download Woocommerce to wordpress
 * For plugin require to create WOOCOMMERCE REST API in Wordpress admin panel.
 After copy all credentials and paste to php code
+* Plugin folder and plugin name must be the same!!!

 ## Second
 * My plugin page will be located in the page Products -> Import products!